flatcar-archive/flatcar-docs/docs/provisioning/cl-config/_index.md

 ---
-title: Provisioning
+title: Using Container Linux Config
+linktitle: Container Linux Config
+description: YAML configuration format used to generate Ignition configs.
-weight: 10
+weight: 20
 aliases:
+    - ../os/provisioning
-    - ../../os/provisioning
+    - ../reference/migrating-to-clcs/provisioning
 ---

 Flatcar Container Linux automates machine provisioning with a specialized system for applying initial configuration.
 This system implements a process of (trans)compilation and validation for machine configs, and an atomic service to apply validated configurations to machines.